 Some trees within the district have been protected by a Tree Preservation Order to make sure that trees which contribute to the character of the area are preserved.
 You cannot do any works to these trees without applying for consent.
 If a proposal affects trees that are protected we will assess the impact of the proposal as part of the planning application.

 Trees in Conservation Areas are also protected and permission will normally required to do works to these trees.

 There are 4 registered historic parks and gardens within the district

 If your planning proposal falls within or near a registered park or garden you will need to assess what impact your proposal will have on the park / garden and may have to include details of this within your Design and Access Statement.

-The extent of the Green Belt boundary is shown on our Local Plan proposals map.
+The extent of the Green Belt boundary is shown on our Policies Map.
 Applications within Green Belts are carefully assessed to make sure that the open character of the green belt is not affected.
 If your proposal falls within the Green Belt you will need to assess what impact your proposal will have and may have to include details of this within your Design and Access Statement

 The Environment Agency have identified parts of Newark and Sherwood as being at risk from flooding.
 If you are developing a property that lies within an area at risk from flooding you may be required to provide a Flood Risk Assessment with your application.
 If you want more information about flooding, including whether your property is within an area at risk from flooding, you can go to Environment Agency website - what's in your backyard.

 Sometimes land, particularly within built up areas, may have been contaminated by previous uses such as a petrol station or in association with coal mining.
 Contaminated land is the term given to land that has been affected by industry and may need large scale cleaning.
 Our environmental health officers will be able to help you if you think your land may be contaminated.